davidhemphill/presenter/README.md

 ],
 ```

-**Note** In Laravel 5.5+, the `PresenterServiceProvider` should be auto-discovered, so you won't need to register it.
+**Note**: In Laravel 5.5+, the `PresenterServiceProvider` should be auto-discovered, so you won't need to register it.

 ## Creating `Presenter` Classes